Vheissu/aurelia-configuration/README.md

     aurelia.start().then(a => a.setRoot());
 }
 ```

+### Specifying an endpoint
+Sometimes you want to load values from a server endpoint.

 ### Changing directory
 If you want to change the location of where your configuration files are loaded from, you configure it during the bootstrapping phase within your ``main.js``.